 - In the event your insurance denies your claim, contact the Health Center and ask for assistance on testing costs.

 - Contact tracing is an effort to identify and inform anyone who has come in close contact with an infected individual.
 The CDC defines “close contact” as being within 6 feet of an infected individual for 15 minutes or more over a 24-hour period.
+You are not considered a close contact if you were fully vaccinated at the time of exposure.
 SMU contact tracing standards includes individuals who were wearing a face covering at the time of exposure.

 - Individuals who have tested positive, or come into close contact with an individual who has tested positive, will receive a phone call from a member of the SMU contact tracing team to discuss symptoms, current living situation, isolation procedures, close contacts and academic support.

 - It is imperative that you answer SMU's contact tracing team truthfully should you receive a phone call.
 Your honest answers will play an important role in slowing the spread of the virus.